raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

         }
     ```

-+ Verify your code again and upload the sketch to the Flora!
++ Verify your code again and upload the sketch to the Flora.
 Now you have a cool animated sequence!

-Of course, you don't have to turn off the pixels.
-How about animating a bunch of colours one after the other?
+Of course, you don't have to turn the NeoPixels off.
+How about making them all light up in a bunch of colours one after the other?

 ```
     void loop() {